Edwin van der Sar: Manchester United

 Van der Sar signed a one-year extension to his current contract with Manchester United on 26 February 2010, keeping him at the club until at least the end of the 2010–11 season.

 On 23 December 2010, British press reported that Sir Alex Ferguson had confirmed Van der Sar would retire at the end of the 2010–11 Premier League season.
-Although he denied the reports at the time, Van der Sar confirmed on 27 January 2011 it now was his intention.
+Although he denied the reports at the time, Van der Sar confirmed on 27 January 2011 it was now his intention.
 On 12 March, Van der Sar was named Man of the Match against Arsenal in the FA Cup after making several fine saves.
-United won the match 2–0 with goals from Wayne Rooney and Fábio.
+United won the match 2–0 with goals from Wayne Rooney and Fabio.
 He was included in the PFA Team of the Year, making his third appearance there, others in 2007 and 2008.

-On 22 May 2011, he played his final game at Old Trafford in a 4–2 victory over Blackpool resulting in Blackpool's relegation from the Premier League.
+On 22 May 2011, he played his final game at Old Trafford in a 4–2 victory over Blackpool, resulting in Blackpool's relegation from the Premier League.
 He captained United as a farewell treat.
 His last game for United was against Barcelona in the 2011 UEFA Champions League Final on 28 May, which United lost 3–1; at 40 years, 211 days he was the oldest male player to feature in a European Cup final in the Champions League era, with Dino Zoff holding the all-time record at 41 years, 86 days, when he appeared in the 1983 European Cup Final.
-Following the match, van der Sar retired from active football.
+Following the match, Van der Sar retired from active football.